 - MUSC215 A, B, C Folk Music (1, 1, 1)

 - MUSC218 Choir (1, 1)

 - Students must demonstrate knowledge of Kodály’s educational philosophy and be able to express this through lesson plans and teaching strategies as required in MUSCX210A, B and C.

-- The submission of an audio or video tape of a lower primary class is required to enroll in the second summer.
+- The submission of an audio or video recording of a lower primary class is required to enroll in the second summer.

-- A second tape, preferably of an upper primary, middle or high school class, is required to enroll in the third summer.
+- A second recording, preferably of an upper primary, middle or high school class, is required to enroll in the third summer.